Tableau Tips: Dynamic formatting of values

 This resolves the future number challenge, whereby numbers could go beyond the expectation by ensuring all incoming data is formatted by the formula to figures that can fit in the dashboard.

 But how can one achieve this in Tableau?
-Using the same data above here, we'll explore a simple technique of formatting your current data and incoming data using the few steps below.
+Using the same data above here, I'll explore a simple technique of formatting your current data and incoming data using the few steps below.
 But first, connect the data to Tableau app.

 Step 1: Create Value -N